 Compare that to Tonsai, where there are only a handful of very busy “beginner” routes which you’ll likely have to line up for.

 There Is A Local Climbing Community

 Due the the close proximity of Chiang Mai, Crazy Horse has a very strong local community.
-This is has been greatly fostered over the years with the opening of multiple climbing gyms in town, and the development of new routes spearheaded by CMRCA.
+This has been greatly fostered over the years with the opening of multiple climbing gyms in town, and the development of new routes spearheaded by CMRCA.

 Don’t get me wrong, Tonsai has a great climbing community, but almost no one you meet at the crags there are going to be ‘local’.
 Not that there’s anything necessarily wrong with that, but there is absolutely something to be said about interacting with the climbing community.
 For many people (myself included) the community is one of my favorite parts about climbing.

 It is nearly impossible to say without a doubt whether one place is “better” than another.
-For every point I’ve posted here in favor of Crazy Horse, you could find another just as good reasons for why another place is superior.
+For every point I’ve posted here in favor of Crazy Horse, you could find another just as good reason for why another place is superior.

-The point of this article wasn’t to necessarily find “the best” place to climb in Thailand, but to simply give readers the pros and cons in the hope to better education the community.
+The point of this article wasn’t to necessarily find “the best” place to climb in Thailand, but to simply give readers the pros and cons in the hope to better educate the community.
 If you have the time, I would suggest going to both locations and seeing for yourself.

 As always, I would love to hear your thoughts.
 If you have something to say, post it in the comments!!

 Note: Crazy Horse is currently experiencing some temporary access issues.
 See more here.